fstarred/arcade-hacks/ffight/README.md

 Andore information are at 0xff9a68 (same address dedicated to the boss area)

-## Boss
+## Bosses data

-Bosses are typically active when the stage position x (0xFF8412) reach some points (there are some exceptions we'll see later).
+Unlike ordinary enemies, boss position is not stored in any map; instead, when loading last stage's area, initial boss data is stored on memory from address 0xFF9A68.

+Boss won't be activated until meeting certain conditions, such as reaching a specific screen horizontal position (0xFF8412), vertical position (0xFF845C) - that's the case of Rolento - or other cases that we'll see later.

-So, even if you try mapping a boss on a position dedicated to a regular object / enemy, it won't spawn until you do some modifications on the logic ROM data.
+Despite all this logic stuff, IT IS POSSIBLE to put a boss on the map / enemy information; however that boss won't spawn until you do some modifications on the logic ROM data (the only exception to this rule is Edi.E).

 ### Damnd